yxlllc/DDSP-SVC/README.md

 - Vocoder or enhancer:

-Download the pre-trained [NSF-HiFiGAN](https://github.com/openvpi/vocoders/releases/download/nsf-hifigan-v1/nsf_hifigan_20221211.zip) vocoder and unzip it into `pretrain/` folder.
+Download and unzip the pre-trained [NSF-HiFiGAN](https://github.com/openvpi/vocoders/releases/download/nsf-hifigan-44.1k-hop512-128bin-2024.02/nsf_hifigan_44.1k_hop512_128bin_2024.02.zip) vocoder

-Or use the https://github.com/openvpi/SingingVocoders project to fine-tune the vocoder for higher sound quality.
+or use the https://github.com/openvpi/SingingVocoders project to fine-tune the vocoder for higher sound quality.

+Then rename the checkpoint file and place it at the location specified by the 'vocoder.ckpt' parameter in the configuration file.
+The default value is `pretrain/nsf_hifigan/model`.

+The 'config.json' of the vocoder needs to be at the same directory, for example, `pretrain/nsf_hifigan/config.json`.

 - Pitch extractor: